Getting started

 Note

-It is recommended to not modify the files present in the installation directory noda/data folder.
-To get started, users may instead copy these files into the user directory, and modify the files and add new files there.
+Users should not modify the files present in the installation directory noda/data folder.
+To get started, users may instead copy these files to the user directory, and modify them there.

 Tests and documentation